spack/spack/lib/spack/docs/pipelines.rst

 For other types of runners the ``variables`` key will be useful to pass any information on to the runner that it needs to do its work (e.g. scheduler parameters, etc.).
-Any ``variables`` provided here will be added, verbatim, to each job, unless the value takes on a special form.
-If the value has the form ``$env:<var_value>``, then that variable will be inserted with ``var_value`` first sampled from the environment during job generation.
-This can be useful for propagating generation-time variables which normally would not be available child build jobs.
+Any ``variables`` provided here will be added, verbatim, to each job.

 The ``runner-attributes`` section also allows users to supply custom ``script``, ``before_script``, and ``after_script`` sections to be applied to every job scheduled on that runner.
 This allows users to do any custom preparation or cleanup tasks that fit their particular workflow, as well as completely customize the rebuilding of a spec if they so choose.
-We will never generate a ``before_script`` or ``after_script`` for jobs, but if you do not provide a custom ``script``, we will generate one for you that invokes ``spack ci rebuild``.
+Spack will not generate a ``before_script`` or ``after_script`` for jobs, but if you do not provide a custom ``script``, spack will generate one for you that assumes your ``spack.yaml`` is at the root of the repository, activates that environment for you, and invokes ``spack ci rebuild``.

 .. _staging_algorithm: